guyrotem/google-translate-server/README.md

 {
 	extract: {
 		translation: String,
-		actualQuery: String, //	best match for query (mostly == query, unless there was a type)
+		actualQuery: String, //	best match for query (should be the same as the query, unless there was a typo)
 		resultType: Int, //	index of Google's response format
 		transliteration: String, //	transliteration of the word in latin alphabet (partially available)
 		synonyms: Array[String]	 //	full-query alternative suggestions (only available for short queries)